swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

       <li>The  destruction of the intestinal flora over several years was the obvious cause of  the multiple sclerosis.
 There would have been a deficiency of the vitamins  normally manufactured by the intestinal flora, nerve cells destroyed by the  undernutrition, and finally, the impediment of motor energy..</li>
       <li>The  dizziness, headaches, and vomiting are symptoms of indigestion&nbsp; created by  the destruction of the intestinal flora.</li>
     </ol>
-    <p>The&nbsp; intestinal&nbsp;  flora&nbsp; manufacture&nbsp; vitamins&nbsp;&nbsp; and&nbsp;&nbsp;  enzymes&nbsp;&nbsp; and&nbsp;&nbsp; it&nbsp;&nbsp; is&nbsp;&nbsp;  possible&nbsp;&nbsp; to&nbsp;&nbsp; see<br>
+    The&nbsp; intestinal&nbsp;  flora&nbsp; manufacture&nbsp; vitamins&nbsp;&nbsp; and&nbsp;&nbsp;  enzymes&nbsp;&nbsp; and&nbsp;&nbsp; it&nbsp;&nbsp; is&nbsp;&nbsp;  possible&nbsp;&nbsp; to&nbsp;&nbsp; see<br>
       immediately how the destruction of this  precious flora can provoke the undernutrition of the eyes, the nerves, and the  blood, which leads to the serious symptoms of Aids and paralysis.<br>
       It&nbsp; is&nbsp; clearly&nbsp; the&nbsp;  destruction&nbsp; of&nbsp; the flora which prevented the body from eliminating  a lot<br>
-&nbsp;of waste during the fast.</p>
+&nbsp;of waste during the fast.
     <ol>
       <li>The  doctors had prescribed him an immunosuppressant called <em>Immurel</em>.
 A  strange </li>
     </ol>
-    <p>way  of&nbsp; treating sick people : attack the natural defences so that they show  no further symptoms !
+    way  of&nbsp; treating sick people : attack the natural defences so that they show  no further symptoms !
 But why not kill the illness, so that there are no longer  any symptoms&nbsp; and&nbsp; the patient doesn’t complain any more?
 Is it not  the collapse of these defences that&nbsp; causes&nbsp; Aids and paralysis ?
 And  at the same time, realising their blunder, the doctors prescribe yeast to  re-establish the intestinal flora that have been destroyed.
 But it is too  late, for these drugs also destroy this yeast.<br>
 &nbsp;Doctors only like discussing medicine  with their peers, not with their patients.
 For doctors&nbsp; <br>
 &nbsp;it  is only possible to talk between themselves.
 To laymen they would say :<br>
 -&nbsp; You have&nbsp; not studied medicine so  you do not have the right to speak or have a say in the<br>